nmshd/documentation/_includes/scenarios/integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md

 For more information on how to query the incoming Requests to a Connector, see the documentation of the [Query incoming Requests]({% link _docs_use-cases/use-case-consumption-query-incoming-requests.md %}) use case.
 {: .notice--info}

-{% include copy-notice description="Save the `id` of the incoming Request so that you can accept it." %}
+{% include copy-notice description="Save the `id` of the incoming Request so that you can accept or reject it." %}

 The Request occuring in the `content` property defines the conditions for establishing a Relationship between the two Connectors.
 If the Requestor Connector agrees to them, it can send a Relationship Request to the Templator Connector by accepting the incoming Request.
 This is done by sending `PUT /api/v2/Requests/Incoming/<ID of Request>/Accept` with a suitable Request body as described in more detail in the [Accept incoming Request]({% link _docs_use-cases/use-case-consumption-accept-incoming-request.md %}) use case.
 In case of success, you obtain the following response: